SYip/iluvapis/are-you-an-api-techical-leader.md

   the APIs built by his team, vendors and development partners.
 It's likely that the APIGeek has been required to very precisely craft complex API proxy polices for consumption by developers.

+## Question 0: How one may use an API Gateway?

 - Experience with Continuous Integration tools preferably Jenkins.

+## Question 0: How one may use an API Gateway?

 - Experience with Source Code Management preferably Git.